Music City Miracle

-The Music City Miracle was an American football play that took place on January 8, 2000, during the National Football League's (NFL) 1999–2000 playoffs.
-It occurred at the end of the American Football Conference (AFC) Wild Card playoff game between the Tennessee Titans and Buffalo Bills at Adelphia Coliseum (now Nissan Stadium) in Nashville, Tennessee.
+The Music City Miracle was an American football play that occurred on January 8, 2000 during the National Football League's 1999–2000 playoffs.
+It occurred at the end of the American Football Conference Wild Card playoff game between the Tennessee Titans and Buffalo Bills at Adelphia Coliseum (now Nissan Stadium) in Nashville, Tennessee.
 After the Bills had taken a 16–15 lead on a field goal with 16 seconds remaining in the game, on the ensuing kickoff return, Titans tight end Frank Wycheck threw a lateral pass across the field to Kevin Dyson, who then ran 75 yards to score the winning touchdown to earn a 22–16 victory.

 Background

-The 1999 Tennessee Titans season was the 40th in franchise history and the first in which they used the name Titans, having previously played as the Oilers.
+The 1999 Tennessee Titans season was the 40th in franchise history and the first in which the team was identified as the Titans, having previously played as the Oilers.
 Steve McNair began the year as the team's starting quarterback.
-However, after an opening week victory, he was diagnosed with a ruptured disc, and Neil O'Donnell assumed the starting role.
+However, after an opening-week victory, he was diagnosed with a ruptured disc, and Neil O'Donnell assumed the starting role.
 O'Donnell led the team to a 4–1 record before McNair returned to finish the season.
-The team's rushing attack was led by Eddie George, who ran for 1,304 yards and nine touchdowns en route to a Pro Bowl appearance.
+The team's rushing attack was led by Eddie George, who ran for 1,304 yards and nine touchdowns, earning a Pro Bowl selection.
 The team leader in targets and receptions was tight end Frank Wycheck, while Kevin Dyson led the team in receiving yards.
-Rookie defensive end Jevon Kearse, selected with the 16th pick in the 1999 NFL draft, had 14.5 sacks and led the NFL with eight forced fumbles, winning Defensive Rookie of the Year at season's end.
-The Titans finished 13–3; however, the Jacksonville Jaguars won the AFC Central with a 14–2 record.
+Rookie defensive end Jevon Kearse, selected with the 16th pick in the 1999 NFL draft, recorded 14.5 sacks and led the NFL with eight forced fumbles, winning Defensive Rookie of the Year at season's end.
+The Titans finished 13–3, but the Jacksonville Jaguars won the AFC Central with a 14–2 record.
 Both of the Jaguars' losses came against the Titans.
-Given a Wild Card berth in the 1999–2000 playoffs, the Titans had the best record of any team in NFL history to not win its division.
+Earning a Wild Card berth in the 1999–2000 playoffs, the Titans had the best record of any team in NFL history to not win its division.

 The Buffalo Bills possessed one the NFL's best defenses in 1999.
-The unit allowed the fewest yards (252.8) and second fewest points (14.3) per game in the league.
-Running backs Jonathan Linton and Antowain Smith shared carries out of the backfield, while wide receiver Eric Moulds led the team with 994 receiving yards.
-Several veteran players who had been a part of the Bills' four straight Super Bowl appearances in the early 1990s played minor roles, including Andre Reed, Bruce Smith, and Thurman Thomas.
+The unit allowed the fewest yards (252.8) and second-fewest points (14.3) per game.
+Running backs Jonathan Linton and Antowain Smith shared backfield carries, while wide receiver Eric Moulds led the team with 994 receiving yards.
+Several veteran players who had been a part of the Bills' four consecutive Super Bowl appearances in the early 1990s played minor roles, including Andre Reed, Bruce Smith and Thurman Thomas.
 The Bills finished 11–5, qualifying for the postseason for the eighth time in the decade.

 Prior to the teams' Wild Card game, some fans and media members believed that the winner could be a serious contender to represent the AFC in the Super Bowl.